Skip to Main Content

 Prune large trees

 Trees can cause major damage during a storm.
 Heavy branches that overhang the home’s roof can easily fall and cause significant problems, including injuries to people inside.
 To keep the roof safe, regularly prune large trees on the property and ask neighbors to keep any trees that cross property lines trimmed.
-If you are in a fire-prone area, consider leaving space between your house and any foliage that could potentially add fuel to a fire.
+If you are in a fire-prone area, consider creating a defensible space between your house and any foliage that could potentially catch a stray ember.

 Secure heavy furniture to the walls

 Earthquakes can be powerful enough to knock over heavy furniture, including appliances like a refrigerator.
 Items that fall can cause serious injuries, especially to young children.
-If the home is located in an earthquake zone, secure heavy furniture to the walls with a bracket and be sure nothing near them can be damaged if they fall.
+If the home is located on or near a fault line, secure heavy furniture to the walls with a bracket and be sure nothing near them can be damaged if they fall.

 Prevent pipe bursts during freezes

-In areas prone to extreme cold and freezing temperatures, homeowners can take steps to protect exposed water pipes from bursting.
-One of the most effective ways to do this is to insulate and wrap vulnerable pipes.
+Exposed pipes are more likely to freeze and burst.
+If you live somewhere prone to extreme cold and know a cold snap is heading to town, insulating pipes could be a smart move.
 Pipe-wrapping products like foam tubing or heat tape can be purchased from hardware stores.
 For especially cold weather, experts recommend fully covering pipes with insulation and then wrapping them again with plastic, sealing the ends with tape.
 The insulation is meant to provide a barrier against the cold and helps prevent pipe contents from freezing and expanding.

-Creating a natural disaster survival guide for your family is important.
 Some items to keep in an emergency kit might include non-perishable food items and bottled water (in case stores are not open and the water supply is impacted), as well as medications, chargers for cell phones and radios for emergency alerts.
 Experts recommend keeping a physical document that includes evacuation routes, insurance policy information, local radio stations and a checklist for securing the home.
-Having a digital and hardcopy version may prove useful in the event of a power loss.
-Most importantly, every member of your household should ideally know the emergency plan for each type of disaster and where the supplies are located.
+Having a digital and physical version may prove useful in the event of a power loss.
+Every member of your household should ideally know the emergency plan for each type of disaster and where the supplies are located.
 If applicable, determine a safe meetup place or contact method for family members who may be outside of the house.
 Keep in mind that cell phones may not be available in the aftermath of a natural disaster.

 What home insurance covers during natural disasters